gretaisafantasy/get_bibtex/README.md

 ### Installation

+You can either:
+- download the `get_bibtex` [ZIP](https://github.com/gretaisafantasy/get_bibtex/archive/refs/heads/main.zip) to your computer.
+Unzip the package, then move it to a new directory named after the package.

+OR

-You can use `get_bibtex.py` as a standalone executable.
+- use `get_bibtex.py` as a standalone executable.
 Just copy it to somewhere in your path.

 ## Usage